Darren-Lim-School-Project/ICT2x01/README.md

 ## Code Coverage Execution:

 The Code Coverage statistics displayed a coverage of 100% of all of the codes in the class when running the complete test suite.
 The coverage test results were generated using `PHPUnit`.
+The code coverage results can be found in `master` branch and is located at `coverageStats/whitelistController.php.html` from the repo root directory.

 ### How Code Coverage Was Executed [Demo]